 NYC in Summer – June through August

 Another thing to note is the smell.
-Businesses and restaurants pile their trash on the sidewalks since there a no alleyways.
+Businesses and restaurants pile their trash on the sidewalks since there are no alleyways.
 You can imagine what those mountains of waste smell like after baking in the heat for several hours.

 Jake and I have visited NYC in summer several times because I found a last-minute flight deal.
 We’ve had some trips where the weather was amazing and not humid at all.
 We’ve also had several experiences where we were changing clothes every few hours because we were literally drenched in sweat.

 Unless you get lucky and find some crazy good travel deals and are willing to risk hot temperatures and humidity, I would save your visit for spring or fall.

 If you decide to chance it and visit NYC in summer, you’ll be rewarded with some fun summer events.
-Shakespeare in the Park is held from late May to early September, 4th of July is celebrated with bang, and the New York International Fringe Festival is in August.
+Shakespeare in the Park is held from late May to early September, 4th of July is celebrated with a bang, and the New York International Fringe Festival is in August.

 Last time Jake and I visited NYC we stumbled upon Summer Streets.
 From 7:00 am to 1:00 pm on three Saturdays in August, much of Park Avenue is closed to traffic and open for bikers and pedestrians.
 This is one of my favorite summer memories.

-NYC in Winter – December through February
+Winter in NYC – December through February

 NYC in winter can be blustery and cold.
-Temperatures range from the 20s to low 40s.
-If seeing the Rockettes, ice skating at Rockefeller center, and enjoying the Christmas decorations along Fifth Avenue is high on your priority list, then it might be worth it to bear the cold temps.
+Temperatures range from the 20s to low-40s.
+If seeing the Rockettes, ice skating at Rockefeller Center, and enjoying the Christmas decorations along Fifth Avenue are high on your priority list, then it might be worth it to bear the cold temps.